11 Proven Digital Fundraising Strategies & Best Practices for Nonprofits

 Recurring donations are worth more in some cases than a one-time large donation.
 Not only can nonprofits depend on this gift weekly, monthly, quarterly, or annually, they can take this opportunity to further build a relationship with the donor.
 Donors who are willing to give regularly to an organization are interested in what the organization has to say and may become one of its greatest supporters in the long run.

-With Quick-donate, donors can repeat their donation without any new forms or web pages.
-Donorbox will send a text to donors with their last amount and include a link asking them to give again.
+With the repeat donation feature, donors can repeat their donation without any new forms or web pages.
+Donorbox will send a text to donors with their last amount, asking if they’d want to repeat the same donation.
+No extra forms to be filled, no inputting details either!
+Here’s a short video for you on how to use our text-to-give features – steps explained!

 9. Form a strategic partnership

 Event sponsors can often be forgotten in between campaigns.
 Nonprofits will reach out to potential and past sponsors once a year and expect them to give the same amount.
 This may work for a while, but companies are solicited by hundreds of nonprofits every year, and if a nonprofit does not put in the work, this relationship can quickly go stale.